 When attempting to play audio-visual content protected by DRM via Screen Mirroring, sound will be heard however video will not appear.

-We would instead recommend using Apple AirPlay or a physical HDMI connection to project our content to another device.
+We recommend using Apple AirPlay or a physical HDMI connection to project our content to another device.